First we eat, then we do everything else.”

 Your Workshop Leader

-Laura Lynn Brown is a writer, editor, and writing coach who honed her writing and editing talents at The Arkansas Democrat-Gazette.
+Laura Lynn Brown, a writing teacher at the University of Pittsburgh, is also an author, editor and writing coach who honed her writing and editing talents at The Arkansas Democrat-Gazette.
 Her work was named as a Notable Essay in the 2013 Best American Essays.
 Laura has an MFA in nonfiction from the University of Pittsburgh and is the author of Everything That Makes You Mom.
 Writing about food and beverages is one of her great loves.

 A Little Inspiration, Right Now